Educating future leaders in innovation management

 Title: What Counts as Innovation Localization?
 A Systematic Literature Review.

-Topic Description: The concept of localization is cited across strategy and marketing, yet its meaning, scope, and use vary widely.
+Topic Description: The concept of localization has been used across business strategy and marketing literature, yet its meaning, scope, and use vary widely.
 This thesis will systematically review the literature to map where and how localization is invoked in innovation and new product discourse, from early design choices to market launch.
 By identifying the core elements that constitute localization in new product development and commercialization, this study aims to synthesize existing definitions of localization of innovation and delineate its scope for application in both research and practice.

 -----